-5.2.5 Isol ation Area a.
+5.2.5 Isolation Area

+- a.
 Does the facility have a designated isolation area for a child who becomes ill while in care?
-YES NO N/A b.
-Is such space adequately ventilated, cooled, heated, and equipped with a bed, mat, or cot, and materials that can be cleaned and sanitized or disinfected easily?
-YES NO N/A C. Are Linens are changed after each use and used linens kept in a closed container in the isolation area until cleaned?
-YES NO N/A d.
-Are disposable items kept in a closed container in the isolation area until thrown away?
-YES NO N/A e.
-Is the isolated child within sight and hearing of child care personnel at all times and carefully observed at all times for worsening conditions?
-YES NO N/A 5.2.6 Out tbreaks a.
+YES () NO () N/A () - Is such space adequately ventilated, cooled, heated, and equipped with a bed, mat, or cot, and materials that can be cleaned and sanitized or disinfected easily?
+YES O NO O N/A O - Are Linens are changed after each use and used linens kept in a closed container in the isolation area until cleaned?
+YES () NO () N/A () - Are disposable items kept in a closed container in the isolation area until thrown away?
+YES NO N/A - Is the isolated child within sight and hearing of child care personnel at all times and carefully observed at all times for worsening conditions?
+YES NO N/A N/A

+5.2.6 Outbreaks

+- a.
 Is the local county health department notified immediately upon any suspected outbreak of communicable disease and direction given by the health department followed?
 A suspected outbreak occurs when two or more children or child care personnel have the onset of similar signs or symptoms within a 72-hour period or when a case of a serious or reportable communicable disease is diagnosed or suspected in a child or employee.
 Some examples include shigella, salmonella, chicken pox, measles, pertussis, and hand, foot and mouth disease.
 Contact your local health department for a determination of whether reporting is required.
-YES NO N/A 5.3 First Aid Kit Minimum Requirements The chil pre mu here at least one first aid kit maintained on the premises at all times?
-Exit(s) must be accessible to the child care personnel at all times and kept out of the reach of lidren.
-If the first aid kit is stored in the food preparation area, it must be stored in a manner to vent contamination of food, food contact surfaces, or first aid supplies.
-First aid kits or supplies at be restocked after each use.
-SONONINA field he first aid kit accessible and available to child care personnel when children are participating on d trips, during transporting, and other activities away from the facility?
-SONONIA each kit kept in a closed container and labeled "First Aid" and, at a minimum, include the following?
-S NO NA a.
-Soap and hand sanitizer (to be used with supervision if hands are not visibly soiled and if no water is present), b.
-Adhesive bandages, C. Disposable, non-porous gloves, d.
-Cotton balls or applicators, e.
+YES NO NIA - 5.3 First Aid Kit Minimum Requirements - 5.3.1 Is there at least one first aid kit maintained on the premises at all times?
+The kit(s) must be accessible to the child care personnel at all times and kept out of the reach of children.
+If the first aid kit is stored in the food preparation area, it must be stored in a manner to prevent contamination of food, food contact surfaces, or first aid supplies.
+First aid kits or supplies must be restocked after each use.
+YES NO NIA NIA - 5.3.2 Is the first aid kit accessible and available to child care personnel when children are participating on field trips, during transporting, and other activities away from the facility?
+YES NO N/A O - 5.3.3 Is each kit kept in a closed container and labeled "First Aid" and, at a minimum, include the following? - a.
+Soap and hand sanitizer (to be used with supervision if hands are not visibly soiled and if no water is present), - b.
+Adhesive bandages, - c.
+Disposable, non-porous gloves, - d.
+Cotton balls or applicators, - e.
 Sterile gauze pads or rolls,